Solyndra

 Solyndra was a manufacturer of cylindrical panels of copper indium gallium selenide (CIGS) thin film solar cells.
 It was based in Fremont, California.
 In 2009, the Obama administration co-signed $535 million in loans to Solyndra.

-Heavily promoted as a leader in the sustainable energy sector for its unusual technology, Solyndra was not able to compete with conventional solar panel manufacturers of crystalline silicon.
+Once promoted as a leader in the sustainable energy sector for its technology by the American federal administration, Solyndra was not able to compete with conventional solar panel manufacturers of crystalline silicon.
 The company filed for bankruptcy on September 1, 2011.

 Solyndra became the focus of a political scandal after it was publicized they "used inaccurate information to mislead the Department of Energy" in obtaining government loan guarantees, and their offices were raided by the FBI.
-No evidence of criminal activity or political corruption was ever found, though taxpayers ultimately were responsible for hundreds of millions of dollars in losses and Solyndra has been cited as an example of cronyism.
+"A four-year joint investigation by the Department of Justice and the Department of Energy’s Inspector General concluded in 2015 without any criminal charges or findings of political corruption.
+While the 2011 bankruptcy resulted in significant taxpayer losses, the company subsequently recovered approximately $52.5 million through antitrust settlements with competitors for predatory pricing."

 History

 Chris Gronet founded what would become Solyndra in May 2005.
 In 2006, Solyndra began deploying demonstration systems globally.
-The company reported deploying 14 systems that were each instrumented with sensitive radiation, wind speed, temperature, and humidity measurement devices to aid in the development of energy yield forecasting software tools.
+The company reported deploying 14 systems that were each instrumented with sensitive radiation, wind speed, temperature, and humidity measurement equipment to aid in the development of energy yield forecasting software tools.
 According to the company, over 1,000 systems were installed worldwide, representing 100 megawatts of power.

 Major investors included George Kaiser Family Foundation, U.S. Venture Partners, CMEA Ventures, Redpoint Ventures, Virgin Green Fund, Madrone Capital Partners, RockPort Capital Partners, Argonaut Private Equity, Masdar and Artis Capital Management.

 In 2009, the company posted $100 million in revenue.
 It was estimated that its production and sales growth could lead to a market capitalization between $1.76 and 2 billion.
 In 2010, revenues were approximately $140 million.

 Brian Harrison, a veteran of Intel Corporation, briefly led Solyndra.
 He took the reins on July 27, 2010, a little more than a year before the company went bankrupt.
 Harrison replaced founder Gronet, who had served as CEO since the company's inception in 2005.